kerpekri/homework-for-dotnet-developers/README.md

 * You can choose whatever tools and libraries you prefer

 ## What gets evaluated
-* Conformance to business requirements
+* Accordance to business requirements
 * Code quality (we value design guided by tests)
 * Checkout-and-run convenience